Kitsman: Name

-The original name - Cozmeni - is derived from the Romanian/Moldavian surname ”Cozma” and had the meaning of "Cozma's kin settlement".
-Forming a village name from an existing name by adding the "-eni" suffix is widely spread an the Romanian speaking area.
+The original name — Cozmeni — is derived from the Romanian/Moldavian surname "Cozma" and had the meaning of "Cozma's kin settlement".
+Forming a village name from an existing name by adding the "-eni" suffix is widely spread in the Romanian speaking area.
 After the Habsburg annexation it was easier for the German speaking administration to use the "-mann" ending.

 According other interpretations, the old surname Kitzman/Kotzman (and variations thereof) originated in Jewish culture, which had gradually become more common in parts of western Ukraine.
 The name was occupational and derivative of Hebrew roots; shortening the phrase kohen Tsedek ("priest of righteousness").

 History

 The first historical mention of Kitsman is dated to 1413, which also appears on the city's crest.
 Kuzmyn Forest (Codrii Cozminului), woods are situated between Siret and Prut valleys next to the town are named so, because they are traversed by the roads that connect Suceava, the Middle Ages' capital of the Principality of Moldavia, with what was then its boundary town of Cozmin / Kozmyn (modern village Valia Kuzmyna in Chernivtsi Raion).

-Just before the Habsburg annexation of this part of the Principality of Moldova, both Romanian principalities (Moldova and Wallachia) - Ottoman vassals - were invaded by the Czarist Russia's army as a stage of a Russo-Turkish war.
+Just before the Habsburg annexation of this part of the Principality of Moldavia, both Romanian principalities (Moldavia and Wallachia) (at the time, Ottoman vassals) were invaded by Czarist Russia's army as a stage of a Russo-Turkish war.
 During the Russian occupation, Field-Marshal Count Pyotr Alexandrovich Rumyantsev ordered a census in these two principalities.
-According this census, the population in Cozmeni / Kitsman in 1774 was made of 105 Romanian families, one Jewish and 15 "Russian".
-The term "Russians" covered Ruthenians/Ukrainians, Muscovite Russians and Lipovans all together in the quoted census).
+According this census, the population in Cozmeni/Kitsman in 1774 comprised 105 Romanian families, one Jewish, and 15 "Russian".
+The term "Russians" covered Ruthenians/Ukrainians, Muscovite Russians, and Lipovans all together in the quoted census).

-In the Austrian period (1774-1918), Kitsman (known as Kotzman / Kotzmann in German), as part of the Duchy of Bukovina, was the seat of the planning section of the district administration and it had a district court and a public school opened under the name of ”Moldavische Trivialschule” (German for ”Moldavian Elementary School”), where instruction was given in the Romanian language initially (1780s), then in German language (mid 19th century) and then Ruthenian (Ukrainian) language.
-From an ethnic perspective, the Austrian Empire supported Ruthenization - to keep the native Moldavians away from Moldova (1774-1859) and away from Romania (after Moldova's 1859 union to Wallachia to form modern Romania); while from an religious perspective, the Austrians promoted the Greek Catholic Church, to keep the population away from the other neighbor - Orthodox Russia.
+In the Austrian period (1774–1918), Kitsman (known as Kotzman/Kotzmann in German), as part of the Duchy of Bukovina, was the seat of the planning section of the district administration and it had a district court and a public school opened under the name of "Moldavische Trivialschule" (German for "Moldavian Elementary School"), where instruction was given in the Romanian language initially (1780s), then in German language (mid 19th century) and then Ruthenian (Ukrainian) language.
+From an ethnic perspective, the Austrian Empire supported Ruthenization – to keep the native Moldavians away from Moldavia (1774–1859) and away from Romania (after the Unification of Moldavia and Wallachia in 1859 to form modern Romania); while from a religious perspective, the Austrians promoted the Greek Catholic Church, to keep the population away from the other neighbor – Orthodox Russia.